students walking on campus

 • Source vendors, and meet with new prospective vendors.

-• Utilize the College credit card for faculty and staff purchases with vendors not accepting purchase orders/online ordering.
+• Utilize the University credit card for faculty and staff purchases with vendors not accepting purchase orders/online ordering.

-• Commit purchase orders to external vendors for materials and/or services via the Manhattanville College purchasing policies and practices to external vendors referenced on purchase order requisitions via single source, sole source, bids – verbal, informal written, formal written – to afford savings to the college.
+• Commit purchase orders to external vendors for materials and/or services via the Manhattanville University purchasing policies and practices to external vendors referenced on purchase order requisitions via single source, sole source, bids – verbal, informal written, formal written – to afford savings to the university.

 • Notify end users when there are insufficient funds for their purchases so they may process a budget transfer.